 - When you beach your jet ski, always make sure the engine is off before the jet ski touches the land.

 - Don’t ride your jet ski after a big storm.
 There is usually much more debris (twigs, plants, etc.) on top or directly under the water after a storm.

 - Clean and flush your jet ski regularly after you take it for a long ride.
 If you ride in salt water, you should flush it after every ride.
+You should also frequently use an anti corrosion spray.
 This is because salt and sand can easily get deposited in your jet nozzle if you ride in the ocean.
 If you don’t flush out your jet ski regularly, it will cause these deposits to build up in your nozzle over time.
 You should also winterize your jet ski.